 100% of our MComp Computer Games Development graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 You will spend 16 hours each week in lectures, tutorials and practical sessions.
 You will also spend four hours per week, per module, on coursework, general reading and other preparation.
-We strongly recommend you spend up to a year working in industry at one of a variety of organisations in the UK or abroad.
-Not only will this improve your CV and your employability, but it can also often lead to career opportunities with your placement employer.

 You can also be part of our active Computer Games Society and enjoy company visits and guest lectures from industry professionals.